-9.7 Protected States and the Write Protect (WP) Pin
+9.4 Protected States and the Write Protect Pin

-The $\overline{\text{WP}}$ pin is not linked to the memory array itself and has no direct effect on the protection status of the memory array.
-Instead, the $\overline{\text{WP}}$ pin, in conjunction with the SPRL (Sector Protection Registers Locked) bit in the Status Register, is used to control the hardware locking mechanism of the device.
-For hardware locking to be active, two conditions must be met - the $\overline{\text{WP}}$ pin must be asserted and the SPRL bit must be in the logical "1" state.
+The WP pin is not linked to the memory array itself and has no direct effect on the protection status of the memory array.
+Instead, the WP pin, in conjunction with the BPL (Block Protection Locked) bit in the Status Register, is used to control the hardware locking mechanism of the device.
+For hardware locking to be active, two conditions must be met-the WP pin must be asserted and the BPL bit must be in the logical "1" state.

-When hardware locking is active, the Sector Protection Registers are locked and the SPRL bit itself is also locked.
-Therefore, sectors that are protected will be locked in the protected state, and sectors that are unprotected will be locked in the unprotected state.
-These states cannot be changed as long as hardware locking is active, so the Protect Sector, Unprotect Sector, and Write Status Register commands will be ignored.
-In order to modify the protection status of a sector, the WP pin must first be deasserted, and the SPRL bit in the Status Register must be reset back to the logical "0" state using the Write Status Register command.
-When resetting the SPRL bit back to a logical "0", it is not possible to perform a Global Protect or Global Unprotect at the same time since the Sector Protection Registers remain soft-locked until after the Write Status Register command has been executed.
+When hardware locking is active, the Block Protection (BP0) bit is locked and the BPL bit itself is also locked.
+Therefore, if the memory array is protected, it will be locked in the protected state, and if the memory array is unprotected, it will be locked in the unprotected state.
+These states cannot be changed as long as hardware locking is active, so the Write Status Register command will be ignored.
+In order to modify the protection status of the memory array, the $\overline{\text{WP}}$ pin must first be deasserted, and the BPL bit in the Status Register must be reset back to the logical "0" state using the Write Status Register command.

-If the WP pin is permanently connected to GND, then once the SPRL bit is set to a logical "1", the only way to reset the bit back to the logical "0" state is to power-cycle or reset the device.
+If the WP pin is permanently connected to GND, then once the BPL bit is set to a logical "1", the only way to reset the bit back to the logical "0" state is to power-cycle the device.
 This allows a system to power-up with all sectors software protected but not hardware locked.
-Therefore, sectors can be unprotected and protected as needed and then hardware locked at a later time by simply setting the SPRL bit in the Status Register.
+Therefore, sectors can be unprotected and protected as needed and then hardware locked at a later time by simply setting the BPL bit in the Status Register.